 1. Lack of participation from the experts

 Some members of the team who may be aware of the solution may not participate from the fear of being judged.

 The method is limited by the knowledge of the facilitator as they are responsible to steer the conversation or may ask the irrelevant whys for arriving at the root cause.

 3. Complicated to collate findings and deduce results

 Different participants may answer the same why differently.
 This would result in some complications to consolidate all responses and draw an inference.

 An experienced facilitator is crucial to the success of the exercise.

 ‘These acts were performed by experts.
 Do not try them at home’...
-How many times have we seen such disclaimers while watching stunts?
-Five Whys is no lesser than those stunts because it takes a questioning wizard to frame these whys and it takes experience in knowing when to start and when to conclude.
+How many times have we seen these disclaimer while watching stunts?
+Five whys is no lesser than those stunts because it takes a questioning wizard to frame these whys and it takes experience in knowing when to start and when to conclude.